-We may issue additional shares of our Common Stock in the future and our stockholders may elect to sell large numbers of shares held by them from time to time.
+We may issue additional shares of our Common Stock in the future and our stockholders may elect to sell large numbers of shares held by them from time to time, subject to applicable restrictions and limitations under Rule144 of the Securities Act.

 In April 2011, we issued and sold 5,000,000 shares of Common Stock in a public offering.
 The gross proceeds of the April 2011 public offering were approximately \$42.0 million.
 In March 2012, we issued and sold 5,750,000 shares of Common Stock in a public offering.
 The gross proceeds of the March 2012 public offering were approximately \$37.4 million.
 In November 2013, we issued and sold 5,750,000 shares of Common Stock in a public offering.
 Concurrently with that public offering, we issued and sold 1,000,000 shares of Common Stock to an entity associated with our chief executive officer, Polys Hajioannou, in a private placement.
 The gross proceeds of the November 2013 public offering and private placement were approximately \$50.2 million.
-In December 2016, we issued and sold 15,640,000 shares of Common Stock in a public offering, in which an entity associated with Polys Hajioannou purchased 2,727,272 shares of Common Stock.
+In December 2016, we issued and sold 15,640,000 shares of Common Stock.
 The gross proceeds of the December 2016 public offering were approximately \$17.2 million.
 In April 2017, we completed an exchange offer (the "Exchange Offer") for our Series B Cumulative Redeemable Perpetual Preferred Shares, par value \$0.01 per share, liquidation preference \$25.00 per share ("Series B Preferred Shares"), in which we issued an additional 2,212,508 shares of Common Stock to holders of Series B Preferred Shares who tendered such preferred shares in the Exchange Offer.

 In November 2018, one of our subsidiaries entered into a memorandum of agreement with an unaffiliated seller to acquire a Japanese-built, dry-bulk Post-Panamax class resale newbuild vessel, expected to be delivered within the first half of 2020.
-We have the option to finance up to 50% of the purchase price of the vessel through the periodic issuance of our Common Stock to the seller.
-In November 2018, we exercised our option and issued 1,441,048 shares of our Common Stock to the seller, to finance the first installment of \$3.3 million of the purchase price of the vessel.
-We have the option to finance up to \$13.2 million of the remaining capital expenditure of the vessel through the periodic issuance of our Common Stock to the seller.
+We have the option to finance up to 50% of the purchase price of the vessel through the issuance of our Common Stock to the seller.
+In November 2018 and November 2019, we exercised our option and issued 1,441,048 and 3,963,964 shares of our Common Stock respectively to the seller, to finance the first instalment of \$3.3 million and the second instalment of \$6.6 million respectively of the purchase price of the vessel.

+We have the option to finance up to \$3.3 million of the remaining capital expenditure of the vessel through the periodic issuance of our Common Stock to the seller.
 Any such Common Stock issued by us is subject to a restriction on transfer for a period of six months from the date of such issuance.